core-wg/senml-spec/draft-ietf-core-senml.md

 10. A number after a unit typically indicates the previous unit raised to that power, and the / indicates that the units that follow are the reciprocal.
 A unit should have only one / in the name.

-11. A good list of common units can be found in the Unified Code for Units of Measure {{UCUM}}.